📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 What cities are in the Des Moines metro area?

 The metro includes Downtown Des Moines, Beaverdale, Ankeny, West Des Moines, Waukee, Johnston, Urbandale, Clive, Grimes, Pleasant Hill, Altoona, Norwalk, and Carlisle.
 The metro spans Polk, Dallas, Warren, and Madison counties.
+View the full neighborhood directory.

 What is the average commute time in Des Moines?

 Des Moines has excellent commutes compared to larger metros.
 Urban core: 5-15 minutes.
 Inner suburbs: 10-20 minutes.
 Growth ring: 15-25 minutes.
 Outer areas: 20-35+ minutes.
+Use our comparison tool to see specific neighborhood commute times.

 Which suburb is best for families?

 Top family suburbs include Ankeny (9/10 schools), Waukee (9/10 schools, fastest growing), Johnston (9/10 schools), and West Des Moines (9/10 schools).
 For value: Grimes, Norwalk, or Pleasant Hill with 8-8.5/10 schools.
+See our first-time buyer guide for more family-focused advice.

 Is Des Moines a good place to move to?

 Yes!
 Des Moines consistently ranks among America's best places to live.
 Benefits: affordable housing, excellent schools, low unemployment, short commutes, growing job market, safe communities, and high quality of life.
+See current market conditions or use our 8-week moving checklist to plan your relocation.

 Ready to Find Your Perfect Metro Ring?

 Whether you're moving to Des Moines or relocating within the metro, I'll help you find the right ring and neighborhood that fits your lifestyle, budget, and goals.
+Use our planning tools to start exploring.